 Critical forums in which we work include Congress, including key legislative committees of both the House and Senate, the Centers for Medicare & Medicaid Services (CMS), the Food & Drug Administration (FDA), the United States Patent and Trademark Office (USPTO), the Federal Trade Commission (FTC), the U.S. Department of Justice, the Internal Revenue Service (IRS), the National Association of Insurance Commissioners (NAIC), state insurance departments, state health insurance exchanges, the Office of Personnel Management (OPM), and the Department of Homeland Security (DHS), the Office of the U.S. Trade Representative, the World Health Organization and the World Trade Organization.

-Recent additions to our team include attorneys who have joined the firm with public service experience in key government positions.
+Our team includes attorneys with public service experience in key government positions.
 These include, for example, service as:

 - Finance Director to U.S. Senate Majority Leader Mitch McConnell (R-KY)